Rabinovitz/Rabb family

-The Rabinovitz/Rabb family is a Jewish family engaged in business and philanthropy who built the Stop & Shop supermarket chain in the Boston area.
+The Rabinovitz/Rabb family is an American Jewish family engaged in business and philanthropy who built the Stop & Shop supermarket chain in the Boston area.

 First Generation

 In 1891, Nachman Schleime and Yente Rabinovitz immigrated to the United States with their children from Malestovka, Russia.
 They settled in Boston, where Yente ran a grocery store in Boston's North End.

 The Rabinovitz Brothers

 The eldest brother, Joseph Rabinovitz, and his brother Max founded the Standard Grocery Company (known as "Ecco") in 1898.
 Their brothers Jacob (1885-1967) and Julius founded the Economy Grocery Stores in 1914.
 Joseph soon sold his share in Standard and invested in Ecco.

 The Rabbs

 Joseph and his wife Charlotte (Lottie) Wolf had four children: Sidney R. Rabb (1900-1985), Norman S. Rabb (1905-1997), Jeanette Rabb Solomon (Mrs. Sidney), and Irving William Rabb (1913-2011).
 The three brothers and one sister all attended Boston Latin School and Girls Latin School and Harvard University and joined Ecco.
 The three changed their last name to Rabb in 1946, the year the Economy Grocery Company was renamed Stop & Shop.

 Sidney, the eldest, was the first to join Ecco at the age of 18.
 In 1920 he became co-owner with his father and uncle Joseph and Jacob.
 Sidney became chairman of the board and chief executive officer in 1930, a position he retained until his death in 1985.

 Norman graduated from Harvard and joined Ecco in 1925, the year the company went public.
 He rose to the position of vice chairman and then senior vice president of Stop & Shop.
-Norman was youngest of the seven founders of [Brandeis University in 1948.
+Norman was youngest of the seven founders of Brandeis University in 1948.
 He served as the first secretary of the board, and was chairman of the board from 1961 to 1967.

 Irving graduated from Boston Latin in 1930 and from Harvard College in 1934, attended Harvard Business School, then joined Ecco in 1935, the year it opened Boston's first supermarket.
 He rose to become president and then vice chairman of Stop & Shop.
 He became a trustee of Beth Israel Hospital in 1956, was president of the board from 1967 to 1970, and later served as chairman of the board.
 Irving, like his brothers, also served as a trustee and board member of several other Boston Jewish, arts, and medical institutions, including the Boston Symphony Orchestra, the Museum of Fine Arts, Boston, the Cambridge Community Foundation, the Dana Farber Cancer Institute, Hebrew College, Hebrew SeniorLife, the New England Conservatory of Music, and Temple Israel of Boston.